bjukovic/Hangman/README.md

 ## About the Game

 **Hangman** is a word-guessing game where the program randomly selects a hidden word.
 The player attempts to guess it by entering letters, with each correct guess revealing the letter’s position(s) in the word.
-If a guessed letter is incorrect, an attempt is deducted.
+If a guessed letter is incorrect (the word does not have it), an attempt is deducted.
 The game ends when the player either successfully guesses the word or runs out of attempts.

 ## Features